StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Added WooCommerce product filters to Stock Central.
 * Added link to ATUM ticket support.
-* All types of WooCommerce products are available now in Stock Central.
+* All types of stockable WooCommerce products are available now in Stock Central.
-* Updated the readme.txt with "up to date" development progress.
 * Updated screenshots with "up to date" features.

 = 1.1.1 =